 If I wasn’t doing what I was doing now, would I “opt-in” to it?

 If I would make the same amount of money doing any job, would I do what I’m doing right now?

 For me, the answer to both of these is a resounding YES.

-Most importantly, I’m super happy.
+Most importantly, I’m happy and content.